lunarphp/lunar/docs/src/configuration.md

 ## Overview

 Configuration for GetCandy is separated into individual files under `config/getcandy` for core and `config/getcandy-hub` for admin hub.
-You can either override the different config options adhoc or you can publish all the configration options and tweak as you see fit.
+You can either override the different config options adhoc or you can publish all the configuration options and tweak as you see fit.

 ```bash
 php artisan vendor:publish --tag=getcandy